Local estimators and Bayesian inverse problems with non-unique solutions: Abstract

 \section{Abstract}

 The Bayesian approach is effective for inverse problems.
 The posterior density distribution provides useful information of the unknowns.
-However, for problems with non-unique solutions, the classical estimators such as the maximum a posterior (MAP) and conditional mean (CM) are not enough.
+For problems with non-unique solutions, the classical estimators such as the maximum a posterior (MAP) and conditional mean (CM) are not suitable.
 We introduce two new estimators, the local maximum a posterior (LMAP) and local conditional mean (LCM).
+Some simple algorithms based on clustering to compute LMAP and LCM are proposed.
 Their applications are demonstrated by three inverse problems: an inverse spectral problem, an inverse source problem, and an inverse medium problem.

 {\bf Key words:} local estimators, Bayesian inversion, non-uniqueness, partial data